freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/intermediate-strings.md

 ## --text--

-What is the value of i in the following code?

 ```python
 word = "bananana"
 i = word.find("na")
 ```

+What is the value of i in the preceding code?

 ## --answers--